Silhouette (show rod)

-Silhouette was an award-winning show car built by Bill Cushenbery in 1962.
+Silhouette was a show car built by Bill Cushenbery in 1962.
 It debuted at the 1963 Oakland Roadster Show.

 History

 Silhouette was designed in collaboration with artist Don Varner.
 Its all-original body made it Cushenbery's first full show car, rather than custom car.

 Silhouette debuted at the 1963 Oakland Roadster Show and earned Cushenbery his first Master Builder Award.
 It won first class in the "Tournament of Frame" at the show, which prize included a trip to Paris, France for Cushenbery and his wife.
 Later the car toured as part of Ford's Custom Car Caravan.

 Silhouette was mistakenly sold to a bodyshop in North Hollywood, then later bought by a friend of Cushenbery's who planned to restore it.
 The partially disassembled car was on a trailer when the car and trailer together were stolen.

 In 2013 it was reported that the bubble top and some mechanical parts had been found, but the engine and the rest of the body remained missing.